Commercial Shower Valves

 How to install a concealed shower valve

-Note: you should only attempt this if you have expertise and experience in plumbing.
+Note: You should only attempt this if you have expertise and experience in plumbing.
 We advise that you seek a qualified plumber to complete this installation to prevent any damage.

-Turn off your water supply
+- Turn off your water supply

-Before you attempt any work, make sure that you have turned off your water supply and flushed your water system.
+Before you attempt any work, make sure that you have turned off your water supply and flushed your water system. - Remove your current shower valve

-At this stage you should ensure that your pipes pass through the backboard so they are held in place when plasterboard is put over them.
-You may need to install tee junctions for your hot and cold water if your piping doesn’t have them.
+At this stage, you should ensure that your pipes pass through the backboard so they are held in place when plasterboard is put over them.
+You may need to install tee junctions for your hot and cold water if your piping doesn’t have them. - Make sure your plumbing is stable

-This is the stage where you need to be careful not to move any pipework about so please make sure everything is secured and mounting brackets have been used if necessary.
+This is the stage where you need to be careful not to move any pipework, so please make sure everything is secured and that mounting brackets have been used if necessary. - Apply panels or wall tiles

 You can now decorate your bathroom wall however you wish - tiles and panels are ideal for preventing water damage to the wall when you use your shower.